DivineOmega/SEO-Middleware/README.md

-The HTTP to HTTPS redirect will only take place if the application environment is set to `prod` (production), to aid with local development environments in the setup of HTTPS can be difficult and in many cases unecesssary.
+The HTTP to HTTPS redirect will only take place if the application environment is set to `prod` (production), to aid with local development environments in the setup of HTTPS can be difficult and in many cases unnecessary.
 Changing this setting can be set in your project's `.env` file, as shown in the example extracts below.